 - Teacher Scholars Program, a web-based professional learning opportunity with supplementary podcasts and reading guides for classroom and personal development (20 PD credits available to KY teachers)

 - Subscribe to our monthly newsletter to learn of our latest news and events

 - Join our Facebook community to network with teachers across the state

 For Your Classroom

-- Join us at our Monthly Lecture Series or Distinguished Speaker Series.
-Funds for bus transportation and class lunch may be available upon request.
+- Join us at our (currently VIRTUAL) Monthly Lecture Series or Distinguished Speaker Series.
+When in-person, funds for bus transportation and class lunch may be available upon request.

 - Request classroom sets of our free publication series